 This essay is not primarily interested in the story that Miranda's musical tells about the founding or the creation of a newly minted image for one half-forgotten founding father.
 Rather, it explores what Hamilton shows us about the nature of history itself and the relationship between history, memory and art - or between truth and fiction - and how the musical has played a role in the re-forging of that relationship.
 It examines the expanding status of popular fictional portrayals of historical events in the context of steadily declining interest in academic history.
-10 It does not offer a guide on how to make academic history more popular, but it does try to understand how and why this unhappy disconnect arose.
-Tracing changes in the writing of history about the revolution, alongside accompanying transformations in public culture, illuminates the impact that blurring the lines between truth and fiction has had on both sides of the equation.
+11 It does not offer a guide on how to make academic history more popular, but it does try to understand how and why this unhappy disconnect arose.
+Tracing changes in the writing of history about the revolution, alongside accompanying transformations in public culture, the essay seeks to illuminate the impact that blurring the lines between truth and fiction has had on both sides of the equation.

-Historical myths and storytelling about the past existed long before the historical profession emerged in the nineteenth century and they have continued to spill out from beneath the discipline of professional scrutiny and scholarly rigor into public cultural spaces since.
-Over the last few decades, however, the relationship between history and the public has been transformed.
-On the one hand, "history" has become increasingly popular and public: in historical novels and plays; in the proliferation of heritage sites; and in television series and Hollywood movies, not only is story-telling about the past ubiquitous
+Historical myths and storytelling about the past existed long before the historical profession emerged in the nineteenth century and have continued to spill out from beneath the discipline of professional scrutiny and scholarly rigor into public cultural spaces since.
+Over the last half century, however, the relationship between history and the public has been transformed in two important ways.
+On the one hand, "history" has become increasingly popular and public; on the other, it has become politicised, a firm feature of the ongoing, divisive culture wars.
+In historical novels and plays; in the proliferation of heritage sites; and in television series and Hollywood movies, not only is story-telling about the past ubiquitous but its import and urgency is on the rise.
+12 Individuals, families, and communities look to locate their cultural identities and historical roots in a shared past.
+From the 1970s, the search for identity has played out in a massive expansion of genealogical interest in the form of TV shows, heritage tourism, websites such as Ancestry and dramatic fiction.
+The 1977 TV adaptation of Alex

-9 George Will quoted in Knott, Alexander Hamilton and the Persistence of Myth, 6.
+10 George Will quoted in Knott, Alexander Hamilton and the Persistence of Myth, 6.